meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 ### For Windows

+**Note:** Windows users can run Jekyll by following the [Windows Installation Guide](https://jekyllrb.com/docs/installation/windows/) and also installing Ruby Version Manager [RVM](https://rvm.io).
+RVM is a command-line tool which allows you to work with multiple Ruby environments on your local machine.
+Alternatively, if you're running Windows 10 version 1903 Build 18362 or higher, you can upgrade to Windows Subsystem for Linux [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and run Jekyll in Linux instead.

 - Fire up your WSL VM and install the ruby version manager (RVM):
   ```bash
   sudo apt update